samufern/samufern/README.md

 # Hi, I'm Samuel 👋

-I'm a final-year student pursuing a Double Degree in Computer Engineering and Business Administration at [Universidad Carlos III de Madrid (UC3M)](https://www.uc3m.es).
+I'm a final-year student pursuing a Double Degree in Computer Engineering and Business Administration at [Universidad Carlos III de Madrid](https://www.uc3m.es).
 Passionate about technology, innovation, and music, I’m always eager to learn and collaborate on exciting projects.

 ---